zanemilo/Ninja_Game/README.md

 ### Bugs

 Refer to 3:50:37.
     - Issue where wall_slide down rock tiles flickers between animations.
+[Fixed]
     - Problem with velocity NOT increasing to the left when wall jumping frmo the right.
+[Fixed]